yuzu-emu/yuzu-emu.github.io/site/content/help/quickstart/index.md

 Your games should now be up-to-date with their DLCs installed and ready to go.

 > To double check if the installation was successful, you can see the list of installed contents for each game by looking at the **Add-ons** column from the game list.
-For more details, you can right-click on any title from the game list and then click on `Properties`.
+For more details, you can right-click on any game from the game list and then click on `Properties`.

 ### Transferring Save Data of a Game to yuzu

-**Step 1:** In **yuzu**, right-click on a title from the game list.
+**Step 1:** In **yuzu**, right-click on a game from the game list.

 **Step 2:** Select `Open Save Data Location`.
 It should now open the game's save data folder.